Executive Director & Co-Founder

 Leil-Zahra is a transfeminist queer activist and filmmaker, born in Beirut.
 Leil has formed part of several alternative media groups and political collectives in Lebanon, Egypt and the Spanish State, as well as on international level.
 Their work has a major focus on gender, sexualities, documentation, freedom of movement, protest movements, discrimination, freedom of expression, and post-colonialism.
 They have helped found various groups that crossed a milestone in the respective countries; such as Helem (the first official LGBTIQ organization in Lebanon), and OpAntiSH (a grassroots network to combat mob sexual assaults in Egypt).
 Leil has participated in various documentation projects around human rights and social justice mainly in the Palestinian refugee camps in Lebanon, in post-war Iraq, and most notably in their "Words of Women from the Egyptian Revolution" - an archival project documenting the participation of women in the Jan25 revolution.

 Ling started working at Tactical Tech at the beginning of 2014, to work on outreach.
-She is now a Senior Project Coordinator, working on Me & My Shadow, The Glass Room, Data Detox Kit, and training and curricula work.
+She is now a Project Lead for the Glass Room Experience, as well as working on the Data Detox Kit and facilitating privacy workshops.
 Before joining Tactical Tech, Ling worked in the environmental field and she has a Bachelor and Masters degree in environmental science.

 Director of Digital Safety and Privacy